proplot-dev/proplot/docs/quick-overview.rst

 by the pyplot `~matplotlib.pyplot.subplots` command.
 `~proplot.subplots.subplots` creates a `~proplot.subplots.Figure` subclass
-populated with special `~proplot.axes.Axes` subclasses, and is packed with new features -- one highlight is the new :ref:`Tight layout` algorithm applied to all `~proplot.subplots.Figure`\ s by default.
+populated with special `~proplot.axes.Axes` subclasses, and is packed with new features -- one highlight is the new :ref:`Figure tight layout` algorithm applied to all `~proplot.subplots.Figure`\ s by default.

 Figure and axes commands